developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 traffics as they come in, inspecting its content, and making decisions based on the rules you've previously defined and instructed it to.

-In this blog post, we will explore what Ory Oathkeeper can do & deploy and configure it in a way that will protect our upstream server.
+In this blog post, we will explore what Ory Oathkeeper can do, deploy and configure it in a way that will protect our upstream server.

 This use-case is very common and you have likely encountered it or implemented